-Not too many years ago, long-form content, like the article below, was the go-to strategy for content marketing.
-Long form content gives you greater opportunity to utilize keywords and key phrases and get to that coveted page-one on Google.
-But more and more we’re inundated with information.
-There just isn’t time to consume all of it.
+At one time long-form content, like the article below, was the go-to strategy for content marketing.
+Long-form content gives you greater opportunity to utilize keywords and key phrases and get to that coveted page-one on Google.
+But nowadays, the internet is overloaded with helpful information; there just isn’t time to consume it all.

-You can do the same thing with an article about home inspections and what to expect, or how to prepare your home for an open house.
-Instead of just telling them what to expect or how to prepare, you’re showing them a well-researched article that “you” wrote.
-You’ll look like the genius Realtor you are and your clients will love referring you to their friends and relatives.
+You can do the same thing with an article about the home design/building process and what to expect, or how to negotiate your lease agreement.
+Instead of just telling them what to expect or how to prepare, you’re showing them a well-researched article that you wrote.
+You’ll look like the genius professional you are and your clients will love referring you to their friends and relatives.

 How Do Appraisers Determine Your Home’s Value?